open-telemetry/opentelemetry-js/packages/opentelemetry-tracing/README.md

 // Initialize the OpenTelemetry APIs to use the BasicTracerFactory bindings opentelemetry.initGlobalTracerFactory(factory);

-// To create a span in a trace, we used the global tracer to start a new span. const span = opentelemetry.getTracer().startSpan('foo');
+// To create a span in a trace, we use the global tracer factory to start a new span. const span = opentelemetry.getTracer().startSpan('foo');

 // Create an Attributes